elm/elm-lang.org/src/guide/chapters/model-the-problem.md

           if n > 0 && n <= 12 then Just n else Nothing
 ```

-The contract for `toMonth` explicitly tells everyone that it will give back an integer *or* it won't!
+The contract for `toMonth` explicitly tells everyone that it will give back an integer *or* it won&rsquo;t!
 You never have to wonder if there is a `null` value sneaking around.

 This may seem like a subtle improvement, but imagine all the code you have where you defensively added a `null` check just in case someone else behaves badly.
-Having contracts means you have a guarantee that a caller won't send you bad data!
+Having contracts means you have a guarantee that a caller won&rsquo;t send you bad data!
 This is a world where you never again have to spend 4 hours debugging a null pointer exception!

 ## Recursive Data Structures